A.J. Dillon Player Prop Bets for NFL Week 10 | Green Bay vs. Seattle 11/14/2021

 Season Stats

-- The Packers, who rank 15th in the NFL in points scored, have dropped back to pass 56.4% of the time while running the ball 43.6% of the time.
+- The Packers have called a pass in 56.4% of their plays from scrimmage this year while running the ball 43.6% of the time.
+This offensive attack ranks 15th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Dillon's matchup with the Seahawks.